Trainwreck: Storm Area 51

 Trainwreck: Storm Area 51 is a 2025 American documentary film directed by Jack Macinnes.
 It appeared on Netflix on July 29, 2025, as part of the Trainwreck series.

+Synopsis

 The film covers the social media joke later called "Storm Area 51" that escalated into an international news story.
 It began in 2019 when Matty Roberts created a Facebook event titled "Storm Area 51, They Can't Stop All of Us."
 The event became viral with over 2 million Facebook users RSVPing.
 The joke event encouraged participants to raid the U.S. Air Force's classified military site, Area 51 in Nevada.
 As attention for the event grew, the documentary reported that the U.S. government spent $11 million to prepare for the attempted breach of the base.
 The event resulted in two separate music festivals, one alien-themed party in Las Vegas, Nevada organized by Roberts and one in Rachel, Nevada called Alienstock.
 By August 2025, the documentary received 7 million views.